stereolabs/debug_tool/README.md

 <img src=".assets/stereolabs-icon.png" width="150">

-# 🎬 ZED ROS 2 Data Replay Tools: Debug and Optimize Your Navigation Stack with SVO/Rosbag
+# 🎬 ZED ROS 2 Data Replay Tools: Debug and Optimize Your Robotics Applications with SVO/Rosbag

 This tutorial provides a comprehensive guide to using the **ZED ROS 2 wrapper** to record, replay, and synchronize sensor data offline using various formats like **SVO** and **rosbag**.
 These tools are essential for developers working with the ZED stereo cameras in a ROS 2 environment, particularly when building, testing, or debugging complex robotics applications.
 They allow you to replicate scenarios offline, without needing live hardware or real-time replay.
 This leads to faster iteration, reproducibility, and deeper insights into system behavior.